-The trends of a company or an individual can be evaluated by using assessments of risk or crown jewel analysis which in turn indicates how much risk are they running.
-Artificial Intelligence Engine, YETI are some of the examples of situational awareness has driven threat hunting tools.
+The trends of a company or an individual can be evaluated using assessments of risk or crown jewel analysis, which indicates how much risk they are running.
+Artificial Intelligence Engine, YETI are some of the examples of situational awareness that has driven threat hunting tools.

-- Artificial Intelligence Engine or AIEngine: The intrusion detection system of the network can be modernized using an interactive tool called Artificial Intelligence Engine or AIEngine.
-Human interaction is not necessary for its learning and forensics of the network, detection of spams, collection of networks can be done using Artificial Intelligence Engine or ALEngine.
+- Artificial Intelligence Engine or AIEngine: The network’s intrusion detection system can be modernized using an interactive tool called Artificial Intelligence Engine or AIEngine.
+Human interaction is not necessary for its learning and forensics of the network; detecting spams and collecting networks can be done using Artificial Intelligence Engine or ALEngine.